jakobvaa/trello-relative-due-date/src/README.md

 <h2 id='calendar'>Link your CIS Timeline to your Calendar</h2>

+ Remember to add your key dates for your event first so that all deadlines are shown as calendar dates before proceeding.

 	* Inside the timeline view, adjust view to those deadlines you want to include
 		* select roles to include
 	* Click the `Copy Calendar Link To Clipboard` button.
 This link will contain the filtered calendar.